vanderoffice/CA-Strategy/Executive Draft/procurement-guide.md

 5. **Agentic Data Systems** — Staff empowerment through state-approved AI patterns and shared infrastructure for data workflows

 **Key Targets:**
-- 200 APIs published (50 public, 50 partner, 100 internal) within 2 years
+- API publication targets: 75 APIs by Year 1, 150 by Year 2, 200 by Year 3 (50 public, 50 partner, 100 internal)
 - 40% legacy system reduction by Year 5
 - 50% of workloads in cloud by Year 3
 - 8-12 week sandbox-to-production for agentic workflows